 What’s the deal with this whole SEMrush vs Ahrefs debate?
 Well, wouldn’t it be nice if you didn’t have to randomly choose blog post keywords and hope they perform well?
 Wouldn’t it be nice to see what the competition is doing and get suggestions on how to improve in the search engines?

-Well, luckily, there are two online tools that provide a bevy of options for improving your rankings and finding the perfect keywords.
-In this article, we’ll compare SEMrush vs Ahrefs to see which one you should go with.
+Well, luckily, we have these two online SEO tools that provide a bevy of options for improving your rankings and finding the perfect keywords.
+Now, depending on who you ask, some people will tell you that Ahrefs is better than SEMrush, while others will say the opposite.
+In this article, we’ll compare SEMrush vs Ahrefs across several criteria, so you can decide for yourself which one is best for you.

 SEMrush vs Ahrefs: An introduction to both tools